Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 Since the gravitational fluctuations are assumed to be stochastic for describing the shock waves, we follow the approaches that have been widely used in the field of gravitational wave detectors for detecting stochastic gravitational wave background \cite{Romano:2016dpx}.
 The schematic diagram is shown in Fig.~\ref{F1}.

-The light rays $a$ and $b$ from photon sphere are projected on image plane with angle $\varphi_{ab}$.
-If there are gravitational fluctuations in the Schwarzschild background, the intensity fluctuations of the light rays $a$ and $b$ should be correlated with respect to the $\varphi_{ab}$.
-It is analogous to the studies of pulsar timing arrays as gravitational wave detectors \cite{Romano:2016dpx}, in which the two-point correlations with respect to relative locations of pulsar pairs can provide characteristic signatures known as Hellings-Downs curve \cite{Hellings:1983fr}.
+The light rays $a$ and $b$ from photon sphere are projected onto image plane with angle $\varphi_{ab}$.
+In the present of gravitational fluctuations, the intensity fluctuations of the light rays $a$ and $b$ should be correlated.
+It is analogous to the studies of pulsar timing arrays as gravitational wave detectors \cite{Romano:2016dpx}, in which the two-point correlations of timing residuals of a pulsar pair is non-trivial, and can provide characteristic signatures known as Hellings-Downs curve \cite{Hellings:1983fr}.